 Complexity #1 – Applying for controlled removal permits took three days.
 First Restoration Services could not do anything in removal until these permits were received, putting a delay on the start of the removal process.

-The public facility where this incident occurred houses three organizations who provide cultural programs 7 days per week, throughout the day and in the evenings.
+The public facility where this incident occurred houses three organizations who provide cultural programs seven days per week, throughout the day and in the evenings.
 First Restoration Services had to safely accommodate the use of the facility for these programs for both students and adults.
 For example, before First Restoration Services could take the next step in the mitigation phase, we needed to remove all equipment from the first floor public areas to accommodate one of the cultural activities scheduled.
-Following the activity, First Restoration Services placed all equipment back in its proper place to resume drying.
+Following the event, First Restoration Services placed all equipment back in its proper place to resume drying.